BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 ### Ports

 Lastly, we'll define the ports.
-These are the interfaces that the adapters will implement.
+These are the methods that we have access to in the service layer which are implemented by adapters.

 ```go
 package ports